Why Are Email Lists So Valuable to eCommerce Sites?

 To calculate the value of an annual subscriber, follow this formula:

-Accurately working out this figure will allow you to track the success of building your email lists in the future.
+Accurately working out this figure will allow you to monitor the effectiveness of constructing your email lists in the absence of third-party cookies.

 Let’s explore the value of your email list and how you can maximise the advantages it can provide your business with.

-Harnessing this engagement to encourage repeat purchases can allow you to transform your communications into profit.
+Harnessing the power of speaking directly with your targeted audience, made up of first-party data, can allow you to transform your communications into profit.

 You can optimise your emails for maximum engagement by including:

-Maximising this potential with the points listed above will see your email lists provide a sustainable increase in conversion rates.
+Maximising this potential with the points listed above will see your email lists provide the knowledge needed to create future marketing campaigns and achieve a sustainable increase in conversion rates, combatting the negative impact of the removal of third-party cookies.

 What you can do: Deploy Salesfire’s Post-purchase Recommendations Email campaign to ensure that you are fulfilling your customer’s need for personalised communication while growing your sales.

-You can create meaningful relationships with those on your subscriber list by creating drip campaigns such as:
+Beyond this, you can continue to create meaningful connections with those on your subscriber list by creating drip campaigns such as:

-- Welcome emails: Start your relationship with your customer the way you mean to go on by welcoming them to your brand.
+• Welcome emails: Start your relationship with your customers the way you mean to go on by welcoming them to your brand.
 Introduce your company, provide information about your products/services and even offer future purchase discounts to begin building trust immediately.

 These strategies can be highly effective in strengthening the retailer-consumer relationship, helping to foster loyalty and encourage future purchases.